 The camera is equipped with a noise-canceling microphone, a speaker, and an 80dB siren for scaring off unwanted visitors.
 The device also offers auto-zoom and motion-tracking capabilities.

 The Arlo Pro 4 performed wonderfully in testing.
 Daytime 2K video showed excellent image detail with rich colors.
 The black-and-white night video was well-lit.
 The contrast was good.
-Color night vision was also sharp, but colors weren’t quite as vivid as daytime colors.
+The color night vision was also sharp, but colors weren’t quite as vivid as daytime colors.

 Overall, the Arlo Pro 4 is by far the best camera in this line-up.
 We say this is a top-notch product.
 All its advertised bells and whistles worked flawlessly during our tests.
 The device certainly has a wealth of features you won’t find in the Wyze Cam V3 or the Blink.
 And that’s with or without a subscription to any of Arlo’s services.